 - Provide guidance for application developers on testing existing web applications for security vulnerabilities (such as buffer overflows, cross site scripting, etc.).

 - Encourage developers to obtain secure coding education/instruction.

 - Provide guidance for ISS/C personnel on testing web applications for security vulnerabilities.

 Secure coding is the practice of writing code for systems, applications and web pages in such a way as to ensure the confidentiality, integrity and accessibility of data and information related to those systems.
 Programmers fluent in secure coding practices can avoid common security flaws in programming languages and follow best practices to help avoid the increasing number of targeted attacks that focus on application vulnerabilities.

-ISS/C recommends that all developers attend a secure coding class, such as the SANS Secure Coding: Developing Defensible Applications course.
+ISS/C recommends that all developers attend a secure coding class.

 Secure coding practices, in conjunction with pre-production and ongoing testing via ISS/C’s Information Security Vulnerability and Web Application Assessment Programs, help to ensure that applications are developed and maintained with a minimum exposure to known security vulnerabilities.
 When secure coding practice is applied throughout the development life cycle, the benefits can be: minimal impact to project implementation dates and schedules; reduced exposure to compromise; and overall improvements to risk management.

 Developers should utilize the “OWASP Top Ten” list to guide their secure coding efforts.
 The OWASP Top Ten details the most common web application security vulnerabilities, including basic methods to protect against these vulnerabilities.